bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 /etc/hosts CLOSE_WRITE,CLOSE          |
 ```

-In console _A_, the expected events are observed, so `inotify` appears to be
+In terminal _A_, the expected events are being observed, meaning that `inotify`
-working as expected.
+appears to be working as desired.

-So why is this working when using system tools but not in the Java program.
+The question remains ; why is this working when using system tools but not in
+the Java program?

-Remember that the Java `WatchService` API only allow to register a directory.
+Now remember that the Java `WatchService` API only allow to register a directory.

 ```java
 /**